Jamcre/bluetti-esp32-bridge/README.md

 Black is unused
 Red is unused

-Pins definitions
+Pins definitions:
-A specific JST port is used (note which) SDA is set to SCL is set to
+The JST port on the CYD with IO22 and IO27 pins is used.
+SDA (data) is set to pin 22 SCL (clock) is set to pin 27.

-How to install CYD firmware
-Pull the CYD_firmware.ino and the libraries (Arduino libraries folder) folder from github.
-Move them to their correct locations (clarify which)

-Upload via Arduino IDE (elaborate)

-How to set up wifi details
-Physical Mounting and Case
-Now these devices are full fledged air quality sensors.

 ## Software Setup
+How to install and set up CYD firmware:
+- Pull the CYD_firmware.ino and the libraries (Arduino libraries folder) folder from github.
+- Replace your old Arduino 'libraries' folder with the one provided @ ecolibrium2025-sensors/_sensor/libraries

+Upload via Arduino IDE:
+- Tools -> Partition set to 'Huge APP'

+How to set up wifi details:
+Physical Mounting and Case:

 lvgl: usersetup montserral fonts -> 1
 eTSPI: left one pin unassigned we changed partition to Huge APP (Tools -> Partition) in User_Setup for the TFT library, left one line commnented out (double check with original library version)

+Now these devices are full fledged air quality sensors.

 ---
 ## Other (probably to be sorted into technical docs)